Digital Commerce & subsectors

 - Internet Services & Portals

-Hampleton’s Digital Commerce practice forms an integrated global group spearheaded by Ralph Hübner, Dr. Jan Eiben, Axel Brill, Jonathan Simnett and Michel Annink, and covers all sub-sectors relating to digital marketing and e-commerce.
+Hampleton’s Digital Commerce practice forms an integrated global group spearheaded by Ralph Hübner, Konstantin Kastius, Jan Eiben and Jonathan Simnett, and covers all sub-sectors relating to digital marketing and e-commerce.

 Our Digital Commerce specialists have over 80 years' combined experience in marketing communications, digital transformation, online and brick-and-mortar retail, and relationships with the broadest network of acquirers, investors and sellers in the industry.